 - Text string field for labeling features

-The Calculate Symbology geoprocessing tool assigns symbology and text fields for selected features or feature layers.
+The Calculate (selected set) tool assigns symbology and text fields only for selected features.
 It uses attributes to determine the way features are symbolized.
-The following types of nautical symbology are supported:
+The representations are grouped based on INT1 or national symbology.

 S-52 is the color and symbol specification for display of Electronic Navigation Charts (ENC) in an Electronic Chart Display and Information System (ECDIS).